anmolsudhir/end-to-end-ml-pipeline/README.md

 ### **Key Design Choices**

 1. **Spark for All Layers:** We use PySpark for Bronze, Silver, and Gold layers to ensure the pipeline is horizontally scalable, capable of handling terabytes of data, not just the sample CSV.
 2. **Delta Lake for Bronze/Silver:** We use Delta format for early layers to leverage ACID transactions, schema enforcement, and audit history (Time Travel).
 3. **Parquet for Gold:** The Gold layer is stored as Parquet to serve as the "Offline Store" for **Feast**.
 This ensures native compatibility without complex connectors.
 4. **Feast as the Serving Layer:** Instead of a static database, we use Feast to decouple _Feature Engineering_ (Spark) from _Feature Serving_ (Redis/Model).This prevents training-serving skew.
 5. **Strict Validation Gate:** A dedicated validation step ensures no corrupted data enters the Feature Store, protecting downstream models from silent failures.

 ---

 ## Tech Stack

-- **Compute:** Apache Spark 3.5 (PySpark)
+- **Compute:** Apache Spark (PySpark)
-- **Orchestration:** Apache Airflow 2.7
+- **Orchestration:** Apache Airflow
 - **Storage:** MinIO (S3 Compatible Object Storage)
 - **Formats:** Delta Lake (Bronze/Silver), Parquet (Gold)
-- **Feature Store:** Feast 0.36
+- **Feature Store:** Feast
-- **Online Store:** Redis 7.0
+- **Online Store:** Redis
 - **Containerization:** Docker & Docker Compose

 ---

 ## Setup & Usage

+> **Important:** This setup is intended for local development and testing with hard-coded credentials.
+For production deployments, consider using managed services and secure configurations with secret managers to handle credentials.

 ### 1\.
 Prerequisites